 DOWN SYNDROME OUT LOUD

-20+ Stories to Change Your Mind about Disability
+20+ True Stories about Disability and Determination

 In this illustrated biography collection, meet over twenty people with Down syndrome who have accomplished amazing things in their lives.
 Excelling in film, sports, business, photography, and more, these people are changing hearts and minds about their disability.
 Read about Chris Nikic, the first person with Down syndrome to complete an Ironman Triathlon, and Isabella Springmuhl Tejada, the first designer with Down syndrome invited to showcase her work at London Fashion Week.
 Learn about the Special Olympics, Best Buddies, and other organizations who support the Down syndrome community.